codespin-ai/codespin/README.md

 - `-c, --config <file path>`: Path to a config directory (.codespin).
 - `-e, --exec <script path>`: Execute a command for each generated file.
 - `-i, --include <file path>`: List of files to include in the prompt for additional context.
+Supports version specifiers and wildcards.
 - `-o, --out <output file path>`: Specify the output file name to generate.
 - `-p, --prompt <some text>`: Specify the prompt directly on the command line.
 - `-t, --template <template name or path>`: Path to the template file.
 - `-w, --write`: Write generated code to source file(s).
 - `--debug`: Enable debug mode.
 Prints debug messages for every step.
 - `--exclude <file path>`: List of files to exclude from the prompt.
 Used to override automatically included source files.
-- `--maxTokens`: Maximum number of tokens for generated code.
+- `--maxTokens <number>`: Maximum number of tokens for generated code.
 - `--model <model name>`: Name of the model to use, such as 'openai:gpt-4' or 'anthropic:claude-3-haiku-20240307'.
+- `--multi <number>`: Maximum number of API calls to make if the output exceeds token limit.
 - `--outDir <dir path>`: Path to directory relative to which files are generated.
 Defaults to the directory of the prompt file.
 - `--parse`: Whether the LLM response needs to be processed.
 Defaults to true.
 Use `--no-parse` to disable parsing.
 - `--parser <path to js file>`: Use a custom script to parse LLM response.
 - `--pp, --printPrompt`: Print the generated prompt to the screen.
 Does not call the API.
-- `--spec`: Specify a spec (prompt template) file.
+- `--spec <spec file>`: Specify a spec (prompt template) file.
-- `--templateArgs <argument>`: An argument passed to a custom template.
-Can pass many by repeating `-a`.
+- `-a, --templateArgs <argument>`: An argument passed to a custom template.
+Can pass multiple by repeating `-a`.
-- `--writePrompt`: Write the generated prompt out to the specified path.
+- `--writePrompt <file>`: Write the generated prompt out to the specified path.
 Does not call the API.
+- `--maxi, --maxInput <bytes>`: Maximum number of input bytes to send to the API.
+Defaults to 40000.
 - `-h, --help`: Display help.

 ## Inline Prompting